StefanStoynov/restful-web-services-simple-project/README.md

 # restful-web-services-simple-project
-REST - REpresentational State Transfer
+REST - REpresentational State Transfer<br>
 REST is a style of software architecture for distributed hypermedia systems

 #Description of the project: